PreventionBy Mayo Clinic staff

 - Calcium-fortified cereals and orange juice

 If you find it difficult to get enough calcium from your diet, consider taking calcium supplements.
-The Institute of Medicine recommends taking no more than 2,000 to 2,500 milligrams of calcium daily.
+But too much calcium has been linked to heart problems and kidney stones.
+The Institute of Medicine recommends that total calcium intake, from supplements and diet combined, should be no more than 2,000 milligrams daily for people older than 50.

 Vitamin D is necessary for your body to absorb calcium.
 Many people get adequate amounts of vitamin D from sunlight, but this may not be a good source if you live in high latitudes, if you're housebound, or if you regularly use sunscreen or you avoid the sun entirely because of the risk of skin cancer.

 Scientists don't yet know the optimal daily dose of vitamin D. A good starting point for adults is 600 to 800 international units (IU) a day, through food or supplements.
 If your blood levels of vitamin D are low, your doctor may suggest higher doses.
 Teens and adults can safely take up to 4,000 international units (IU) a day.